emilioleon/engineering-salaries/README.md

 # Engineering Salaries

-A compilation of websites, apps, and services to help you get the scoop on salaries, benefits, compensation, startups, and companies in general.
+A compilation of sites, apps, and services to help you get the scoop on salaries, benefits, compensation, startups, and companies in general.

 | Link | Contents |
 | ---- | -------- |